Flutter vs Nativescript: Everything You Need To Know in 2022

 It directly integrates unit testing into the default CLI to support testing tools such as Mocha, Jasmine, and QUnit.

 Flutter is Google’s open-source SDK for creating apps for Android and iOS using a single codebase.
-Flutter is one of the best solutions out there to build cross-platform apps.
+Provided that it is one of the best solutions out there to build cross-platform apps.

 Obviously, the success of the frameworks depends on the needs of the apps and the convenience of the app developer.